k1k12/2031_CW1/README.md

 - MFA / 2FA

 TO DO
-- Login func when no mfa key doesnt redirect X
-- Put go to login page message in
+- Put go to login page message in registration
 - MFA key and ebanled show in DB
+- add name and student number above everything
+- not seeming to register user is logged in
+- login limit check test